True Vibe: Biography

 Jonathan Lippmann left 98 Degrees just before they signed a recording contract; he had already signed on to several roles as an actor, but also found himself somewhat uncomfortable with his understanding of religion.
 After performing on Sweet Valley High and doing commercials for Burger King, Lippmann formed True Vibe in Nashville, Tennessee, and signed with Essential Records.
 The group released two albums on Essential.

 The second album (See The Light) was Grammy-nominated for Best Pop/Contemporary Christian Album.
 Sometime in 2003, the group parted ways.
 Jonathan Lippmann told a Christian magazine that he thought about replacing the other three guys but decided against it.

 They may be best known to mainstream audiences for appearing on the title track to NSYNC members' Lance Bass and Joey Fatone's film, On the Line.
+They also toured with Destiny’s Child and Aaron Carter.
+They’ve had songs featured on Radio Disney and WOW music compilations as well.

 True Vibe performed on the Late Show with David Letterman and are featured on the Jimmy Neutron soundtrack.